7 problems in business and how to overcome them

 To replace a broken machine or vehicle you could look into leasing or hire purchasing rather than having to buy the item out right to save you money.

 For more guidance on looking after your finance, take a browse through our funding articles and funding finder.

 3. Monitoring business performance

 Monitoring business performance can be tricky and you need to make sure you establish a consistent system for keeping track of things.
 You’ll need to establish what your key performance indicators (KPIs) are in your business and regularly check in to see how you’re performing.

 Your key performance indicators are things that you can measure which will help you see how well your business is meeting its objectives.
 These could be things like the number of people ordering from your website, your profits, social media responses, how many products you’ve manufactured…the list is limitless.
 You’ll need to look at what’s important in your business and monitor it.

 You might also want to monitor staff performance.
 Your employees are the back bone of your business, without them you’d likely not be able to operate at all, so making sure they’re motivated and working efficiently.
 You should work with your staff to set goals and monitor employee performance.
 Review these goals with your staff regularly in a 1 to 1 meeting to find out where they’re succeeding where they might need some support or guidance to achieve their goals.
-You can find out more about hosting a great 1 to 1 meeting with your staff here.

 4. How to comply with regulations